yongmoon1/MalleDB_v1.2/README.md

 * Issue 2.
 When Deleting Key-Value Data for given file, It will not delete all corresponding values from DB.
 (Solved)

+* Issue 3.
+Adding the Insert, Update, Delete, Read based on the original Leveldb, Cassandra DB in MalleDB.

 ## [Docker Hub](https://hub.docker.com/r/lambent41/iesl-project)